Jose-Verdu-Diaz/Jose-Verdu-Diaz.github.io/content/posts/projects/Spotify/top50v1/index.md

 SCOPE = 'user-modify-playback-state user-library-read user-read-email user-read-private user-top-read user-modify-playback-state user-read-playback-state playlist-modify-public'
 {{< /highlight >}}

-If you follow the steps defined in the last post, you should en up with an authenticated `spotify` object.
+If you follow the steps defined in the last post, you should end up with an authenticated `spotify` object.

 ## Getting the top 50 tracks

 The Spotify API offers an [endpoint](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-users-top-artists-and-tracks) for retrieving the top tracks and artists of an user based on "affinity".
 How is this "affinity" calculated?
 Well, I guess it's another :sparkles:*Corporate Secret*:sparkles: that Spotify is not willing to reveal.
-The API request allows for 3 different time periods for the affinity measurement: long term, medium term and short term.
-We will used the short term period, which uses the user playing history of the last 4 weeks.
+The API request allows for 3 different periods for the affinity measurement: long-term, medium-term and short-term.
+We will used the short-term period, which uses the user playing history of the last 4 weeks.

-In addition, we will use the API endpoint that allows to extract the "audio features" (again, more :sparkles:*Corporate Secrets*:sparkles: involved) of the top tracks, as we did on the last [post]({{< relref "../UMAPv1" >}}).
+In addition, we will use the API endpoint that allows extracting the "audio features" (again, more :sparkles:*Corporate Secrets*:sparkles: involved) of the top tracks, as we did on the last [post]({{< relref "../UMAPv1" >}}).
 We will use this feature in the next section to sort the playlist by track similarity.

 {{< highlight python "linenos=false" >}}
 import pandas as pd